lucienfradet/jdc-nextjs-wp-website-client/README.md

 #### Update local Database in production

 Make sure that all migration files are safe to run and wont result in data loss!
+This should also be run at least ounce on production server in order to deploy the db!
 ```bash
 npx prisma migrate deploy
 ```